cemrich/multi/README.md

       multi.createSession().then(onSession, onSessionFailed).done();
     };

-For a minimal example of how to use the API visit the {@tutorial 01 minimal} tutorial.
+For more examples of how to use the API visit the {@tutorial 01 quick start} tutorial.

 ### Bundled libraries ###
 Multi comes with bundled libraries on client and server side: